-BIOL 421 Parasitology
+Parasitology

 A study of the biology of parasites of man and other vertebrates.
 Discussion will include types of parasites, life cycles, pathology caused by parasitism, cure and treatment, and the social and economic impact of parasitism.
 Laboratory work will study the parasite from slide preparations.
-Three-hour lecture and three-hour lab per week.
-Offered every Spring.
+Three-hour lecture, three-hour laboratory per week.